 Whether it is EMILY IN PARIS, Rome, or Venice, they all feel the same.
 Emily (Lily Collins) can travel to any stunning location, wear a gorgeous, designer outfit, fall in and out of love, and the plot would not change one iota.
 This is a fluff series and not to be examined under a microscope.
 It is exactly what it professes to be…a romantic, sexy, drama/trauma series that should be enjoyed with plenty of popcorn and expensive wine or champagne.

-I did enjoy the musical performances by Mindy (Ashley Park) this season the most.
+I enjoyed Mindy’s (Ashley Park) musical performances this season the most.
 She was given more songs to belt out.
 This girl has some serious chops.
-Sylvie’s (Philippine Leroy-Beaulieu) character had more air-time sharing all her tales of woe and many lovers.
+Sylvie’s (Philippine Leroy-Beaulieu) character had more airtime, sharing all her tales of woe and many lovers.
 Did it add to the story?
 No. Again, not necessary because everything will eventually work out.
-This is the nature of Darren Star’s (SEX IN THE CITY, AND JUST LIKE THAT…) creation.
-It all just isn’t as witty or smartly written like SATC.
+This is the nature of Darren Star’s (SEX IN THE CITY, AND LIKE THAT…) creation.
+It just isn’t as witty or as well-written as SEX IN THE CITY.Â

 EMILY IN PARIS does have an audience.
-There are those who adore this type of an adventure/romance story.
+Some adore this type of adventure/romance story.
 I will pass.
-I need to see and feel more depth when watching a self-discovery journey even with all the stunning couture.
+I need to see and feel more depth in a self-discovery journey, even with all the stunning couture.
 Emily ended with a cliffhanger.
 Please, say another season is not in the making.
-It is streaming on Netflix.